 About Us

-The Civita Association is a non-profit organisation of companies and research institutions that has been engaged in cultural promotion for over 35 years.
+Associazione Civita is a non-profit organisation of enterprises and research institutions that has been engaged in cultural promotion for over 35 years.

 Our story